Russia, China veto U.N. resolution condemning Syria

 | UNITED NATIONS

 UNITED NATIONS Russia and China joined forces on Tuesday to veto a European-drafted U.N.
-Security Council resolution condemning Syria and hinting it could face sanctions if its bloody crackdown on protesters continues.
+Security Council resolution condemning Syria and hinting that it could face sanctions if it continues its crackdown on protesters.

-The decision by Moscow and Beijing to use their veto power, Western diplomats told Reuters, could indicate that the Security Council might be headed for a longer-term deadlock on issues related to the Middle East and North Africa, as well as the "Arab Spring" pro-democracy movements in the region.

 "We cannot today doubt the meaning of this veto of this text," French U.N.
 Ambassador Gerard Araud told the 15-nation council.
 "This is not a matter of wording.
 It is a political choice.
 It is a refusal of all resolutions of the council against Syria."